JCNTH/HHS-MAD-2023/README.md

 1. Sign in using your school credentials (email and password).
 2. Complete your profile by adding a profile picture and personal information.
-3. Navigate the app using the bottom menu bar to access the Social Feed, Calendar, Messaging System, and Academics.
+3. Navigate the app using the bottom menu bar to access the Social Feed, Calendar, Messaging System, and Academics Forums.
 4. You can post academic questions, as well as photos to share with peers, and approved accounts (such as teachers or club officers) are able to post events that can be seen and accessed by students.

 ## CodeSnippets

-Here is a code snippet from the project and its explanation:
+Here are two code snippets from the project and their explanations:

 ### Events Page